Emerah/HIDEngine/README.md

 ## overview ##

-This packate is a Swift interface into C-library "hidapi" designed to *swiftify* working with HID devices.
+This package is a Swift interface into C-library "hidapi" designed to *swiftify* working with HID devices.
 The product of this package is a dynamic library.
 Users of the library must import HIDEngine into thier projects.

 ---

 ## How to use the library ##
 Add this swift package to your Xcode project.
-Users of the library can inistantiate HIDControlleror with a device's vendor and product ids which will enable:
+Users of the library can **inistantiate** *HIDControlleror* with a device's vendor and product ids which will enable:

     - access to hid interface of usb devices
     - inspecting device information
     - sending and receiving hid data to and from a usb device

-Users of the library can also choose to subclass HIDController, which will similarly enable the above and allow for writing code that is specific to the device at hand.
+Users of the library can also choose to **subclass** *HIDController*, which will similarly enable the above and allow for writing code that is specific to the device at hand.

 ---
 ## Platform ##
-This package has been devoloped on macOS v10.15 and requires macOS v10.15 as minimum OS requirement.
+This package has been devoloped on **macOS v10.15** and requires macOS v10.15 as minimum OS requirement.

 ---